liamca/sharepoint-indexing-azure-cognitive-search/README.md

-# How to Index Sharepoint Online Content to Azure AI Search
+# How to Index SharePoint Online Content to Azure AI Search

 **Note** This repo is in beta stage and still being tested.
 Please report any issues you find so we can provide a complete approach for indexing content from SharePoint Online to Azure AI Search.